VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/HEOExporter_Tutorial.en.md

 If there is no problem with the texture file, the export is successful for the time being.
 Copy the exported file / folder to load it in Vket Cloud.

 !!!note tip
-     Objects exported as .heo can be included in the BuildAndRun output by setting it in HEOObject.
-See [here](../VKCComponents/VKCItemObject.md) for how to use HEOObject.
+     Objects exported as .heo can be included in the BuildAndRun output by setting it in VKC Item Object.
+See [here](../VKCComponents/VKCItemObject.md) for how to use VKC Item Object.

 A sample of this HEO file read and displayed by VketCloud is as follows.